 Credit cards typically have the highest interest rates of all unsecured debt types.
-According to CreditCards.com, the average credit card interest rate as of April 2022 was 16.26%, its highest point in two years.
+According to CreditCards.com, the average credit card interest rate as of December 2022 was 19.77%.

 If you want to maximize your monthly income and be in control of your finances, get out of credit card debt as fast as you can.

 Saving money is extremely important for avoiding credit card interest.
 The less interest you have to pay, the more money you’ll have for things that matter.